 In Belgium (Brussels) it’s polite to stand whilst having a toast with friends.
 The Flemish (Antwerp & Ghent) actually raise their glass twice, during the toast (say ‘Sante‘) and afterwards.
 Most common is toasting to the host or the friendly friend with a fat wallet who bought the drinks.

-In Belgium’s neighboring country, the Netherlands (Amsterdam & Rotterdam) the cheers for a toast is ‘Proost‘.
+In Belgium’s neighboring country, the Netherlands (Amsterdam, Rotterdam & The Hague) the cheers for a toast is ‘Proost‘.
 Most of the time this is accompanied by eye contact and the clinking of glasses, usually only with beer and soft drinks.
 When drinking wine, the Dutch tend to say ‘Santé‘ or nothing at all, because simply raising your glass to others in acknowledgement is more important.

-Similar to the Netherlands, Germans (Hamburg, Munich, Berlin, Cologne & Frankfurt) have a separate toast for beer, ‘Prost’ and for wine, ‘Zum Wohl’ which all mean “to your good health”.
+Similar to the Netherlands, Germans (Berlin, Cologne, Hamburg, Frankfurt & Munich,) have a separate toast for beer, ‘Prost’ and for wine, ‘Zum Wohl’ which all mean “to your good health”.
 Remember to touch glasses with those you can reach around you, there’s no need for climbing over tables or others to get to someone’s glass.
 All throughout Germany it is also important to keep eye contact until you’ve placed your glass back down.

 In Paris you can’t go wrong with ‘a votre santé‘ or just ‘Santé’ or ‘Tchin‘ and raising your glass, even clinking if you want!
-When you’re in the lovely Athens it’s ‘Stinygiasou‘ and ‘Ya mas‘, or ‘Salute’ when you’re in Italy (Milan & Rome).
+When you’re in Italy (Milan & Rome).
 In Oslo the proper word is ‘Skol‘, which goes along with… you guessed it, eye contact!
 Oslo’s neighbours in Stockholm pronounce, and spell, it slightly different.
 It’s ‘skål‘ and is pronounced ‘skoal’.

 In Helsinki, of course, even though the countries are neighboring, the languages are very different, so use ‘kippis‘ for a Finnish toast!
 Just south of Finland lies Estonia (Tallinn), with probably the dirtiest way of saying cheers: ‘Terviseks!‘.
 Use it with discretion.
 Go a little further down south to Latvia (Riga) and boast your knowledge of ‘Priekā!‘ as their way of toasting!
 Remember that it’s impolite to drink before saying cheers!